usail-hkust/BigST/README.md

 NVIDIA A40 48GB

 ## Datasets
-The California dataset is downloaded from the Caltrans Performance Measurement System ([PeMS](https://pems.dot.ca.gov/?dnode=Clearinghouse&type=station_5min&district_id=3&submit=Submit)) website, we use Station 5-Minute traffic data ranging from 2022-04-01 to 2022-06-31.
+The California dataset is downloaded from the Caltrans Performance Measurement System ([PeMS](https://pems.dot.ca.gov/?dnode=Clearinghouse&type=station_5min&district_id=3&submit=Submit)) website, we use Station 5-Minute traffic speed data ranging from 2022-04-01 to 2022-06-31.

 ## Usage
 To preprocess the long historical traffic time series: